ashritkulkarni/webscrapper-RAG/README.md

-Thanks for the information.
-Here's a draft README for your repository:

----

 # Webscrapper + RAG Framework

 This project is a webscrapper combined with a Retrieval-Augmented Generation (RAG) framework.
 It uses a custom script to scrape all the web links of a website and then builds a RAG model using LLaMA 2 and BGE word embeddings.
 The vector database used is Pinecone.